saareliad/FTPipe/README.md

 ## Adding a new learning task [WIP]

-A design change is needed before letting other humans use it
+A major design change is needed before letting other humans do it

 Currently this is very spaghetti code, we have to add:
 1. `dataset` file (for getting train and dev/test datasets, sometimes seprerated to x and y so every stage will load only what it needs locally)